 by Mike Ratliff

-First indeed I give good grace to my God through Jesus Christ concerning all of you that your faith is broadly declared throughout the whole world. (a personal translation of Romans 1:8 from the Greek text)
+8 First, I thank my God through Jesus Christ concerning all of you because your faith is being proclaimed in all the world.
+Romans 1:8 (translated from the NA28 Greek text)

 Genuine Christians are called to be faithful to to the Word of God and their service to God.
-The true believer will remain faithful whereas, the false believer will eventually fall away.
+The true believer will remain faithful whereas, the false believer will eventually fall away (1 John 2:19).
 True faith is evidenced by practice.
 No where does the Word of God tell us that works are part of salvation and I am not saying they are either or that works keep us saved.
-Instead, works and how a believer lives is what God uses to prove the genuineness of his or her salvation.
-Faithfulness is a fundamental part of Christian living.
+Instead, works and how a believer lives is what God uses to prove the genuineness of his or her salvation and are used by Him in the process of our sanctification.
+Faithfulness is a fundamental part of Christian living (Ephesians 2:10).
 The faith that is remarkable enough that the Apostle Paul would say that it is spoken of all over the world is obedient, faithful, trustworthy, consistent, constant, reliable and that belongs only to those under the Lordship of Christ.

 Soli Deo Gloria!